E3

 • Inspect cooling vents: Look around the motor housing for cooling slots.
 Remove lint and dust with a soft brush or vacuum.

 • Reassemble and test: Once all filters are completely dry, reassemble and test on normal power first.
-Avoid running continuously on turbo in very dusty conditions.
+Avoid running continuously on turbo mode in very dusty conditions.

 If E3 continues: The thermal sensor or main motor may be failing.
 Continued overheating can permanently damage the motor; seek professional service for motor or PCB replacement.